 Are you new to Tailwind or considering trying it out?
 I’ve been using it for a while now and it’s a massive help for the work I’m doing on Pinterest.
-One of the single best reasons for using it is Tailwind Tribes, which is an extremely powerful tool to have in your kit-box!
-This post is my personal take on Tailwind Tribes for bloggers who are perhaps new to Tailwind.
+One of the single best reasons for using it is Tailwind Communities, which is an extremely powerful tool to have in your kit-box!
+This post is my personal take on Tailwind Communities for bloggers who are perhaps new to Tailwind.

 However it will also be useful for those considering giving Tailwind a trial… you won’t be sorry!